 Generally, here’s how the categories can break down.

 The biggest factor in your VantageScore 3.0 credit scores is payment history.
 In other words, are you consistently paying your bills on time, or are you frequently delinquent on your accounts?

 Payment history is typically represented as a percentage showing how often you’ve made on-time payments.
 Given the weight of this factor, late or missed payments have the potential to significantly harm your credit scores.

 VantageScore 3.0 also factors in how long you’ve had different types of credit accounts open.
 (Don’t worry — it doesn’t refer to your actual age.)

 Ideally, lenders like to see long-term, established lines of credit.
 Having a variety of account types is a bonus — as long as you stay up-to-date on your payments — as lenders also typically like to see that you’ve used a mix of accounts on your credit responsibly.

 Credit utilization (about 20%)

 Credit scores are intended to help lenders get a clearer picture of the type of borrower you might be.
-If you’re consistently using a large percentage of your available credit at any given time, it can negatively affect your VantageScore 3.0 credit scores.
+That’s why they want to see you using a small percentage of your available credit at any given time.
 Experts generally recommend a credit utilization ratio of below 30%.

 Balances (about 11%)